camrobjones/ucsd-cogs9/pages/syllabus.md

 - One report submitted through Gradescope per group
 - One PDF submission per group (ensure all your names and PIDs are on the PDF)
+- One in-person final presentation discussing your group's project.
+Attendance is required.
 - Your team may resubmit as many times as you like before the deadline
 - Final part 1:
   - Late assignments have 5 points deducted within the first 24 hours, and an additional 5 points during the following 24 hours.